 Can a 12 year old decide what happens about contact?

-The current current Children (Scotland) Act says that the court should allow a child to express views and have regard to them as far as possible.
+The 1995 Children (Scotland) Act says that the court should allow a child to express views and have regard to them as far as possible.
 It also says that the court should take account if the child’s age and maturity and that “a child twelve years of age or more shall be presumed to be of sufficient age and maturity to form a view” (section 6).

 What can I do to get more time to see my children at Christmas?

 If your court action requests time with your child at Christmas remember that the sheriff will only consider the childrens feelings, not yours.
 Some sheriffs will agree to splitting the day between parents, whereas others are more likely to agree to let you have them on Christmas day on alternate years.
 You might even come up against a very old-fashioned sheriff who feels that children should be with their mother at Christmas.
 Your lawyer should know what the local sheriff are like.
 Try asking for what you think is reasonable but be prepared to back down quickly if there is resistance – if you can show you are being reasonable and willing to negotiate that will strengthen your case.
 See the factsheet on Christmas.